aregtech/areg-sdk/docs/DEVELOP.md

 ### Generate codes

 > 💡 You must have Java installed on your machine to be able to run code generator.
-Make sure that it exists and you can call from command line.

 Open command line terminal in `helloworld` folder and run following command:
 ```bash
 $ java -jar ./../../tools/codegen.jar --root=./ --doc=res/HelloWorld.siml --target=generated/src
 ```
 This script is valid for Linux and Windows OS.
-It runs `codegen.jar` and generates files located in `generated/src` subfolder of `helloworld`.
+It runs `codegen.jar` and generates files located in the `generated/src` subfolder of `helloworld`.

 ### Develop a Service

-We'll develop service in folder `common/src` to include in all projects.
+We'll develop the service in the folder `common/src` and include in all projects.
 Before developing a service, it is important to know that:
-1. The `Component` is the owner of service object.
-The `Component` can provide more than one service interfaces.
-Component can contain mixture of services and clients.
+1. The `Component` is the owner of the service object.
+The `Component` can provide more than one service interface.
+The component can contain a mixture of services and clients.
-2. All service base classes generated from prototype XML document end with `Stub` and contain request pure virtual methods.
-For example, in our case the service base class has name `HelloWorldStub` and it contains one pure virtual method.
+2. All service base class generated from a prototype XML document ends with `Stub` and contains the requests as pure virtual methods.
+For example, in our case the service base class has the name `HelloWorldStub` and it contains one pure virtual method.

 In the `common/src` subfolder let's create file `ServiceComponent.hpp` to create **ServiceComponent** object of service component.
 - The `ServiceComponent` extends `Component` and `HelloWorldStub` classes.
 - The `ServiceComponent` contains 2 static methods `Component * CreateComponent( ... )` and `void DeleteComponent( ... )` to instantiate and free  the object.
-- The `ServiceComponent` constains `void requestHelloWorld( const String & client )` override method.
+- The `ServiceComponent` contains the `void requestHelloWorld( const String & client )` override method.

 The declaration of the service in the file [common/src/ServiceComponent.hpp](./../examples/00_helloworld/common/src/ServiceComponent.hpp):
 ```cpp